-A familiar face around campus, Paul Nemetz-Carlson returns to Quinnipiac as the Assistant Women’s Ice Hockey Coach, a position he previously held during the University’s inaugural Division I campaign in 2001-2002.
-He enters he third season and brings over 13 years of experience within the female game to the Bobcat staff, including five years as a successful Division III head coach, three leading a strong prep program and extensive time an assistant coach with two programs in the ECAC Hockey League.
+A familiar face around campus, Paul Nemetz-Carlson returns to Quinnipiac as the Assistant Women’s Ice Hockey Coach, a position he previously held during the program’s inaugural Division I campaign in 2001-2002.
+He enters his fifth season at Quinnipiac and brings over 13 years of experience within the female game to the Bobcat staff, including five years as a successful Division III head coach, three leading a strong prep program and extensive time an assistant coach with two programs in the ECAC Hockey League.

 From 2008 to 2011, Nemetz-Carlson served as the recruiting coordinator and assistant coach at Yale University.
 He managed both forwards and defensemen as part of in game duties.
 His principal responsibilities included recruiting, opponent scouting, directing the penalty-kill unit, and serving as the primary goaltending coach.
 During the 2010-2011 season, his hard work paid off as Yale’s goaltender Jackee Snikeris, earned the 2010-11 ECAC Hockey Goaltender of the Year award and freshman forward Jackie Raines, finished among the top 3 for the league’s Rookie of the Year.